1.1 These terms and conditions form part of the contract between:

 16. Credit card merchants fee

 16.1 The client acknowledges that payment by the client by credit card will attract a merchant fee and which the client agrees to pay to the company.
-Currently, the merchant fee is 2% for any amount debited by Visa or Mastercard and 3% for any amount debited by American Express card.
+Currently, the merchant fee in Australian Dollars is 1.2% for any amount debited by Visa or MasterCard and 3% for any amount debited by American Express card.
+All other currencies will incur a merchant fee of 2%.
 The credit card fee will be debited to the client’s credit card at the time of payment of the balance of the tour price.
 The credit card fee will generally be waived on initial deposits.

 17.1 The client acknowledges that there exists a number of international conventions governing travel and specifically limiting liability and compensation in certain circumstances.
 These conventions include by are not limited to: Warsaw Convention 1929 as amended by the Hague Protocol of 1955; Berne Convention 1961; Athens Convention 1974; Paris Convention 1962; Geneva Convention 1973 and the Montreal Convention 1999.
 The client acknowledges that some or all of those conventions may apply to any tour to be undertaken by the client.

 18.1 The contract between the company and the client, including these terms and conditions, are subject to and are to be construed in accordance with the laws of the State of New South Wales and, as appropriate, the Commonwealth of Australia.
 In relation to any dispute between the parties, the company and the client agree to submit to the exclusive jurisdiction of the Courts of New South Wales.